dani2s/ShadowCaster/docs/source/installation.rst

 Installation of ShadowCaster
 ----------------------------

-To use ShadowCaster, download it from GitHub repository and extract the files.
+To use ShadowCaster, download it from the GitHub repository and extract the files.
 If you have git installed, you can install ShadowCaster by running:
 ::